Mu Xin (artist): Career

 Mu Xin left over 600 paintings in total.
 About 500 paintings he created in his early life were destroyed during the Cultural Revolution.
 Thirty-three ink and gouache landscapes are known to have survived.
 Mu Xin donated these 33 paintings to Yale University in 2003.
 In 2018, Mu Xin's paintings were featured in the 2018 BBC documentary series Civilisations.
-Mu Xin is the first, among 20th century Chinese artist, to have artwork collected by the British Museum.
+Mu Xin is the first, among 20th-century Chinese artists, to have artwork collected by the British Museum.

 The paintings of Mu Xin are primarily landscape paintings.
 Mu Xin creatively incorporated the techniques of traditional Chinese paintings and Western paintings.
 Mu Xin used both ink and paint to create art pieces.
 Specific objects in his landscape paintings like mountain ranges resemble that of traditional Chinese paintings, while the usage of lights and lines resembles impressionism and abstract expressionism.